flyteorg/flyte/rsts/deployment/cluster_config/flytepropeller_config.rst

   10254

-metadata-prefix string
+metadata-prefix (string)
 --------------------------------------------------------------------------------

-**Description**: MetadataPrefix should be used if all the metadata for Flyte executions should be stored under a specific prefix in CloudStorage.
+MetadataPrefix should be used if all the metadata for Flyte executions should be stored under a specific prefix in CloudStorage.
 If not specified, the data will be stored in the base container directly.

 **Default Value**: